mictran8500/Artificial-Intelligence/README.md

 # Artificial-Intelligence
 This repository includes projects and coding assignments from my artificial intelligence course.
+(Course current in progress so more projects and code will be uploaded as they are completed).

 INCLUDES CODE FOR: